yuriralopes/data-lakehouse/README.md

 A Data Lake will be the target for ours pipelines.
 Raw data will be extracted from source and placed in a bronze layer in data lake container.
 It will be called: dldatalakehouse.

 There will be three containers: Bronze, Silver and Gold.

+##### Azure Databricks
+An Azure Databricks resource will be used to transform and move the data between containers (Bronze to Silver and Silver to Gold).

+##### Power BI
+Power BI will be used to create interactive dashboards and reports that enable real-time data analysis, facilitating decision-making.